The Headlands: An International Dark Sky Park

 In Northern Michigan, sledding and ice skating is waiting for you.
 Get the sleds out, sharpen the blades on the skates, put on the cold weather clothes and head to hills!

 Kiwanis Park has a sledding hill, space for beginning skiers and snowboarders, and warming hut at the top of the hill where parents and grandparents can watch.
-Kiwanis Park is located at 740 E. Main St. in Harbor Springs.
+Kiwanis Park is located at 11 N, Arbor St. (off East Lake Street), Harbor Springs.

 The Winter Sports Park in Petoskey has been the place for family winter fun for 80 years.
 The park offers a sledding hill and beginning ski and snowboard hill plus an ice rink.
 The warming hut at the bottom of the hill is a great place for hot chocolate in between sledding runs.
 It’s located at 1100 Winter Park Ln., Petoskey.